Overview of the Tagalog Language

 Using numbers in Tagalog can be difficult because native speakers use not only Tagalog, but also Spanish and English numbers!
 Dates, for example, may be expressed in any of these languages.
 You might hear "sa August one" on August first; "unang araw ng Nobyembre" on November first, or even "a-primero ng Mayo" for May first!
 If you learn both Spanish and Tagalog numbers you'll be better equipped to deal with situations involving numbers such as dates, times, prices, and measurements.

-It can be a lot of fun to learn Tagalog with good Tagalog software programs!
+It can be a lot of fun to learn Tagalog with good Tagalog software programs, like those from Transparent Language.
+We wish you the best with your language learning!